Medicine for Myasthenia Gravis

 • Intravenous immunoglobulin (IVIG)

 Your doctor will also recommend several lifestyle changes.
-They may also recommend other medicines to improve your quality of life and treat side effects of MG drugs:1-4
+They may also recommend other medicines to improve your quality of life and treat side effects of MG drugs:1-8

-• Antidepressant and antianxiety medicines, which can help improve and regulate your mood if MG is also causing you mental health challenges.
+• Antidepressant and antianxiety medicines.
+These can help improve and regulate your mood if MG is also causing you mental health challenges.

-• Antidiarrheal medicines, which may be prescribed to help manage one of the side effects of acetylcholinesterase inhibitors.
+• Antidiarrheal medicines may be prescribed to help manage one of the side effects of acetylcholinesterase inhibitors.

-• Bisphosphonates, calcium, and vitamin D, supplements that may be needed to help manage osteoporosis or weakening of the bones caused by steroids.
+• Bisphosphonates, calcium, and vitamin D supplements.
+These may be needed to help manage osteoporosis or weakening of the bones caused by chronic steroid use.